France Adjusts Laws To Allow Islamic Banking

 We have a report this morning from Eleanor Beardsley.

-Ms. CHRISTINE LAGARDE (French Finance Minister): (Through translator) I would like to convince you that London is not your only choice for Islamic investment, but that Paris is also ready to welcome you and any of your clients who are looking for an alternative.
+CHRISTINE LAGARDE: (Through translator) I would like to convince you that London is not your only choice for Islamic investment, but that Paris is also ready to welcome you and any of your clients who are looking for an alternative.

 BEARDSLEY: But that isn't going over well with some opposition politicians who accused the government of undermining France's much cherished secularism.

 (SOUNDBITE OF VOICES)

 BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.